gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 }
 ```

+This is a hugely simplified version of an authentictation flow, but you get the idea I hope.

-This is hugely simplified.
-And, well, you probably feel like you're a bit safer from coupling your `Repository` to
+You now might feel like you're a bit safer from coupling your `Repository` to a request because we're not passing one in
-a request because we're not passing one in the constructor.
+the constructor.
 But look:

 ```kotlin
 val connectionPool = PGConnectionPool(port, url, connectionInfo)